Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

    - **Much More!**
 4. Questions are similar to the actual exam, without duplications (like in other courses ;-)).
 5. The Practice Tests Exams simulate the actual exam's content, timing, and percentage required to pass the exam.
-6. This course is **not** a Amazon Web Services Certified (AWS Certified) Cloud Practitioner (CLF-C02) Exam Dump.
+6. This course is **not** an Amazon Web Services Certified (AWS Certified) Cloud Practitioner (CLF-C02) Exam Dump.
 Some people use brain dumps or exam dumps, but that's absurd, which we don't practice.
 7. 597 **unique** questions.

 ## ☝️ Course Updates